 Your bank's written policy will govern whether you can cash such checks, if it is consistently applied.
-If your bank refuses to cash the check, you can return it to the sender and request a new check, cash or a money order.
+Therefore, if your bank refuses to cash the check, you can return it to the sender and request a new check, cash or a money order.
 Alternatively, you can request for an electronic deposit of funds due to you and ensure the correct routing number and account number is used.

-Based on the above example, if you write "one thousand fifty dollars and zero/hundredths" in the legal line, but the bill actually was $1,500, your biller legally can charge you late fees for the remaining amount, even if you wrote the correct amount in the number line.
-If the mistake isn't caught before the next billing cycle, they also may report you as late to credit bureaus.
+Based on the above example, if you write "one thousand fifty dollars and zero/hundredths" in the legal line but the bill actually was $1,500, your biller legally can charge you late fees for the remaining amount, even if you wrote the correct amount in the number line.
+If the mistake isn't caught before the next billing cycle, they also may report you as late to credit bureaus, reducing your credit score.